 Since 2006, our home office has been located in several buildings on one campus in the historic core of the Philadelphia, Pennsylvania Navy Yard.
 The consolidated offices at the Navy yard allow for an efficient operation of our Philadelphia-based offices and will help to support our growth needs for the foreseeable future.
-We currently occupy approximately 282,000 square feet at the Navy Yard and hold options on several adjacent buildings that are available for at least the next ten years to allow for additional expansion if necessary.
-The expenditures to improve our Navy Yard facilities were capitalized and are being depreciated based on the useful life of the improvements and fixtures.
-In fiscal 2010, we have begun a 54,000 square foot expansion of our home office.
-We expect this expansion to be complete in fiscal 2011.
+In fiscal 2011, we completed a 54,000 square foot expansion of our home office and currently occupy 282,000 square feet.
+We hold options on several adjacent buildings that are available for at least the next ten years to allow for additional expansion if necessary.
+The expenditures to expand our Navy Yard facilities in fiscal 2011 were capitalized and are being depreciated based on the useful life of the improvements and fixtures.

-Our customer contact center is located in Trenton, South Carolina as part of our 459,000 square foot distribution center, and occupies approximately 16,000 square feet.
+Our customer contact center is located in Trenton, South Carolina as part of our 459,000 square foot fulfillment center, and occupies approximately 16,000 square feet.
 We occupy two offices in Europe including approximately 6,900 square feet of space at 24 Market Place in London and approximately 3,500 square feet of space at 24-26 West Street in London.
-Our home offices and customer contact facilities are leased properties with varying lease term expirations through 2016.
+Our European home offices and our customer contact facility are leased properties with varying lease term expirations through 2016.

 We own a 291,000 square foot distribution center in Lancaster County, Pennsylvania.
-During fiscal 2008 we entered into an operating lease for a warehouse facility in Reno, Nevada and amended this lease for additional space in 2009.
+During fiscal 2008 we entered into an operating lease for a distribution facility in Reno, Nevada and amended this lease for additional space in 2009.
 The facility is approximately 214,500 square feet and is primarily used to support our western United States stores.
-During fiscal 2008 we invested approximately \$6 million in equipment and other improvements for this location.
 The term of this lease is set to expire in 2017 with Company options to renew for up to an additional ten years.
-Our distribution centers support our retail segment, with our Trenton, South Carolina facility also supporting the majority of our merchandise distributed by our wholesale segment.
+Our distribution and fulfillment centers support our retail segment, with our Trenton, South Carolina facility also supporting the majority of our merchandise distributed by our wholesale segment.